Over 1,600 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,600 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past day, a total of 1,612 people returned to the Syrian Arab Republic from the territory of foreign states: 407 people (including 122 women and 207 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 1,205 people (including 362 women and 615 children) from Jordan via the Nasib checkpoint," the bulletin said.
+"Over the past day, a total of 1,625 people returned to the Syrian Arab Republic from the territories of foreign states: 419 people (including 125 women and 214 children) have arrived from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 1,206 people (including 362 women and 615 children) from Jordan via the Nasib checkpoint," the bulletin said.

-The center added that two internally displaced Syrians had returned to their places of permanent residence in the country over the given period.

-The Syrian army engineering units have cleared 2.5 hectares (4.95 acres) of territory and defused 28 explosive devices, according to the bulletin.

 The Syrian civil war, ongoing since 2011, has brought about a toll of over 5.6 million refugees and over 6 million internally displaced people.
 As the government forces have now regained control over most of the country's territories, they strive to create favorable repatriation conditions for the refugees.
 Moscow assists Damascus in this process, including through providing humanitarian aid and being a guarantor of ceasefire.